 European Summer School in Financial Mathematics 14th edition

 The Summer School brings together talented young researchers in mathematical finance.
-The successful applicants pursuing a PhD will be sponsored for their accommodation and travel expenses during the summer school.

 The summer school will focus on two advanced courses:

 1) Optimal transport methods for economic models and machine learning